 To donate in honor of a teacher, check the “Dedicate my donation in honor or in memory of someone” box and include their name when making your donation.

 You can also support education issues and subject areas the teacher is passionate about by donating to one of our Spotlight Funds in their honor.
 Our Spotlight Funds provide classroom grants to teachers to fund initiatives in specific school subjects or areas of greater need.
-We have Spotlight Funds that support the arts, STEM, inclusive classrooms, racial equity, indigenous language, COVID-19 relief, and natural disaster relief.
+We have Spotlight Funds that support the arts, STEM, inclusive classrooms, racial equity, indigenous language, social-emotional learning, and natural disaster relief.

 4. Share a Teacher’s Classroom Page

 Sharing a teacher’s AdoptAClassroom.org classroom page on social media to help them raise classroom donations is an easy way to show your appreciation for a teacher.
-For Teacher Appreciation Week 2022, we’re matching donations made to AdoptAClassroom.org classroom pages on May 2–3.
-This is the ideal time to share a teacher’s page to help them maximize donations they receive.
+Teacher Appreciation Week is the ideal time to share a teacher’s page to help them maximize donations they receive.

 You can share a teacher’s AdoptAClassroom.org page to Twitter or Facebook directly from their page by clicking the “Share” button.